Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 Finally, Selenium-Core is another way of running tests.
 One can run test scripts from a web-browser using the HTML interface *TestRunner.html*.
 This is the original method for running Selenium commands.
-It has limitations though.
-Similar to Selenium-IDE, it does not support iteration.
+It has limitations though; similar to Selenium-IDE, it does not support iteration.

 Selenium-Core also cannot switch between http and https protocols.
-Since the development of Selenium-IDE and Selenium-RC, more are using these tools rather than Selenium-Core.
+Since the development of Selenium-IDE and Selenium-RC, more people are using these tools rather than Selenium-Core.
 At the time of writing (April 09) it is still available and may be convenient for some.
 However, the Selenium community is encouraging the use Selenium-IDE and RC and discouraging the use